GPT-5-Codex is now available! You can access GPT-5-Codex through TrueFoundry AI Gateway. Follow the setup steps below to get started.

 Codex is the official command-line interface (CLI) tool for OpenAI, providing a streamlined way to interact with OpenAI’s language models directly from your terminal.
 With Truefoundry LLM Gateway integration, you can route your Codex requests via Gateway.Key Features of OpenAI Codex CLI

-- Intelligent Code Generation: Generate code snippets, functions, and entire programs across multiple programming languages based on natural language prompts.
-The CLI tool understands context and can produce syntactically correct, functional code that follows best practices.
+- Intelligent Code Generation: Generate code snippets, functions, and programs across multiple programming languages using natural language prompts

 Prerequisites